 People who are successful in this field need to have strong analytical and problem-solving skills.
 Just as importantly (or even more importantly), they need good communication skills due to the fact that helping others and troubleshooting problems for them are vital parts of the job.
 The need to constantly interact with others requires administrators to possess good "people skills" and to be able to communicate effectively over the phone, on paper, via e-mail, and face-to-face.
 In addition, good writing skills are an added plus due to the importance of preparing user manuals and other types of documentation for employees and customers.

 According to the U.S. Department of Labor Bureau of Labor Statistics (USDL BLS), employment of network and systems administrators is expected to increase much faster than the average for all occupations over the next several years.
-Demand for administrators will be fueled by an increased investment in new technologies by firms combined with an ongoing reliance on computer networks as an integral part of business.
-The trend towards electronic commerce and a growing reliance on mobile technologies will enhance the use of the Internet as a tool for conducting business online.
-Systems administrators will be needed to manage this technology for organizations that want to use it to communicate with employees, clients, and consumers.
-A growing emphasis on "cyber security", technology to protect vital computer networks and electronic infrastructures from attack, is expected to add to the growth in new system administrator jobs.
+Demand for administrators may be fueled by an increased investment in new technologies by firms combined with an ongoing reliance on computer networks as an integral part of business.
+The trend towards electronic commerce and a growing reliance on mobile technologies may enhance the use of the Internet as a tool for conducting business online.
+Systems administrators are likely to be needed to manage this technology for organizations that want to use it to communicate with employees, clients, and consumers.
+A growing emphasis on cybersecurity, technology to protect vital computer networks and electronic infrastructures from attack, is expected to add to the growth in new system administrator jobs.
 It should be noted that this overall job growth projection may be tempered somewhat by offshore outsourcing, as firms are increasingly inclined to transfer work to countries with skilled workers who demand lower prevailing wages.

-College graduates who are proficient in state-of-the-art technological skills will benefit most greatly from the anticipated job growth in the administrator field.
-Those who have supplemented their formal education with relevant work experience will be in an especially advantageous position.
-Employers will always place a high premium on job candidates who possess an attractive combination of strong fundamental computer skills and good interpersonal and communication skills.
+College graduates who are proficient in state-of-the-art technological skills can benefit most greatly from the anticipated job growth in the administrator field.
+Those who have supplemented their formal education with relevant work experience may be in an especially advantageous position.
+Employers are likely to place a high premium on job candidates who possess an attractive combination of strong fundamental computer skills and good interpersonal and communication skills.

 Education, Certification, and Licensing